-BIOL 109Y INTRODUCTION TO EXPERIMENTAL BIOLOGY Credit: 0.25 QR
+BIOL 109Y CREDITS: 0.25 QR

 This is the first laboratory course a student takes and is a prerequisite for all upper-division laboratory courses.
 Students are introduced to the processes of investigative biology and scientific writing.
 It is not designed to accompany any particular core lecture course.
 Laboratories cover topics presented in the core lecture courses, BIOL 115 and 116, and introduce a variety of techniques and topics, including field sampling, microscopy, PCR, gel electrophoresis, enzyme biochemistry, physiology, evolution and population biology.
-The course emphasizes the development of inquiry skills through active involvement in experimental design, data collection, statistical analysis, integration of results with information reported in the literature and writing in a format appropriate for publication.
+The course emphasizes the development of inquiry skills through active involvement in experimental design, data collection and management, statistical analysis, integration of results with information reported in the literature, and writing in a format appropriate for publication.
 The year culminates in six-week student-designed investigations that reinforce the research skills developed during the year.
-Evaluation is based on short reports, quizzes, lab performance and scientific papers, as well as oral and written presentations based on the independent project.
+Evaluation is based on laboratory notebooks, lab performance, and scientific papers, as well as oral and written presentations summarizing the independent project.
 Enrollment is limited to 16 students in each section.
 Students enrolled in this course will be automatically added to BIOL 110Y for the spring semester.
 Prerequisite: completion or concurrent enrollment in BIOL 115 or equivalent.
+Required for the major.